ShinniUwU/Injekta/README.md

 # Injekta

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 **Injekta** is a Discord bot built with TypeScript designed to help manage and track Hormone Replacement Therapy (HRT) injections.
-It logs injection data (alternating between 'Right' and 'Left' legs), automatically keeps only the last 5 records per user, and sends weekly reminders—all integrated with Supabase for persistent data storage.
+It logs injection data (alternating between 'Right' and 'Left' legs), automatically keeps only the last 5 records per user, and sends weekly reminders—all integrated with a **self-hosted PostgreSQL database** for persistent data storage.

 ## Features